Miami (OH) vs. Kent State NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

+- Miami (OH) and its opponents have scored at least 65.5 points -- this matchup's over/under -- only one time this year.

-- Miami (OH) has combined with its opponents to score more than 65.5 points only once this year.
+- Kent State has combined with its opponents to score more than 65.5 points in five of 11 games this season.

-- The combined points per game average of the two teams, 59.6, is 5.9 points fewer than Saturday's over/under.
+- Saturday's over/under is 5.9 points higher than the combined 59.6 PPG average of the two teams.

-- These two squads combine to allow 55.1 points per game, 10.4 fewer than this contest's over/under.
+- These two squads combine to surrender 55.1 points per game, 10.4 fewer than this contest's over/under.

 - The RedHawks and their opponents score an average of 54.0 points per game, 11.5 fewer than Saturday's total.